Chinley: Transport

 Chinley railway station has a single island platform on the trans-Pennine Hope Valley Line between Sheffield and Manchester Piccadilly.
 The typical service is one train every hour each way to Sheffield and to Manchester Piccadilly, operated by Northern Trains.
 It is one of only two stations between Stockport and Sheffield where East Midlands Railway express trains stop in peak hours.

 The coming of the railways was the reason Chinley grew from the tiny hamlet it had been and the village is actually named after its railway station.
 Previously, the names Maynestonefield or Four Lanes End were used.
-Chinley station was once an important railway junction on the Midland Railway's Dore and Chinley (or Hope Valley) line; it had a London-bound extension through Millers Dale and it was common to have to change trains in Chinley en route to Manchester, London or Sheffield.
+Chinley station was once an important railway junction on the Midland Railway's Dore and Chinley (or Hope Valley) Line; it had a London-bound extension through Millers Dale and it was common to have to change trains in Chinley en route to Manchester, London or Sheffield.

 Amenities

 Chinley has a primary school; a small residential special school; an active village community centre and a Women's Institute hall; two village greens (one was formerly the bowling green); two parks, one of which is a local nature reserve; and a small collection of shops, including an Indian restaurant, tea shop, cheese shop, pizzeria and a fish and chip shop.

 Chinley Juniors Football Club plays its games at Chinley Community Centre.
-Recently the club spent £60,000 on refurbishing the two football pitches at the park.
 Chinley Churners cycling club is officially affiliated to British Cycling and boasts members of all ages.